-Interestingly, the word religion tells the story of its core purpose.
+Interestingly, the word religion reveals the essence of its core purpose.
 The Latin root of religion is re- again, back, anew, against + ligare – to bind, to connect.
 Does religion work?
 To a degree perhaps, but the lingering depth of disconnection we ultimately feel is the outcome of the shift from an egalitarian classless way of life to a hierarchical one.
 Religion is probably at best a palliative, and at its worst, an elitist excuse to discriminate.

-Civilization’s hierarchical structure imbues all of humanity’s institutions, e.g., politics, religion, sports, economy, military, etc. Each person finds a more or less comfortable niche in the hierarchy, which affords some sense of place and meaning.
+Civilization’s hierarchical structure permeates all of humanity’s institutions, e.g., politics, religion, sports, economy, military, academia, etc. Each person finds a more or less comfortable niche in the hierarchy, which affords some sense of place and meaning.
 However, this is not equal to the sense of deep connection and belonging that an egalitarian social structure provides.

 The benefit of greater material comfort and security created by the Agricultural Revolution naturally came with a cost.
-Balance is an essential quality of Nature — gain takes loss; loss gives gain.
+Balance is an essential quality of Nature… gain takes loss; loss gives gain.

 The maturity that comes with aging is evident in all animals.
 Even so, humans don’t live long enough to reach sufficient maturity to balance the increased level of comfort and security civilization offers.
-Interestingly, civilization is in the process of fixing this imbalance through increases in longevity that advances in medicine bring.
-If this continues, at some point much of humanity will achieve a median life span long enough, to suffer enough, to gain the maturity necessary to recover some degree of balance.
+Interestingly, civilization is in the process of fixing this imbalance through increases in longevity that advances in medicine and science bring.
+If this continues, at some point much of humanity should achieve a median life span long enough, to suffer enough, to gain the maturity necessary to recover some degree of balance.

 De facto Buddha

 I was musing over how we humans actually make ‘it’ up as we go along.
 ‘It’ being the cultural stories and truths we conjure up to guide us through life.
 Naturally, these also add legitimacy and meaning to life.
 However, these stories and truths are provisional and relative.
 Well, that is unless you believe God gave Moses those tablets of truth.
 To paraphrase chapter 1, “The truth possible to think, runs counter to the constant truth.
 The truth possible to express runs counter to the constant truth”.
-As I said, we make ‘it’ up as we go along.
+Yes indeed, we make ‘it’ up as we go along.